A glass topped dining table will extend sight lines, making a small space feel bigger.

 Even if I had a separate home office, I would probably still park myself at the dining room table because it's located in the center of action.
 But, I am NOT staging my house for sale...

-Whatever type of room you have, there are ways to stage it so that it looks larger than it is.
+There are a few home staging tips and tricks that can help make a small dining room appear larger than it really is.
 But, before you stage your home, you will need to declutter and depersonalize.

 The biggest mistake that people seem to make in this room is cramming too much furniture in.

 A home sale is a good time to pack up any excess stuff for your new home and have a yard sale.

 How to declutter your dining room

 Gather up packing boxes, totes, garbage bags, tape and a permanent marker.
 You will also need bubble wrap for your breakables.

 Start by unloading your china, glassware, silverware and linens from their storage areas and china cabinet.
 Carefully wrap everything you don’t need for home staging, box it up and take it to your chosen storage area to await your move.